Piyu31/registerLogingwithmongodb/README.md

-                             A Mini project using Flask A mini flask based login and signup application for performing Crud ooperations using python flask and mongodb library used -Flask, Python, WTForms, Jinja2 and MongoDB ,pymongo
+                             A Mini project using Flask A mini flask based login and signup application for performing Crud ooperations using python flask and mongodb library used -Flask, Python, WTForms, Jinja2 and MongoDB ,pymongo ,bootstrap ,tailwind

        set FLASK_APP=app.py
        set  FLASK_DEBUG=True
        To Run - python -m flask run

 requiremnts: